This page was last updated in December 2019.

 Organizations funding criminal justice reform work

-Estimating the amount of resources going into the field with a focus on reducing the number of people incarcerated in the U.S. has been hard.
+Estimating the amount of resources going into the field with a focus on reducing the number of people incarcerated in this country has been hard.
 Funders may not be transparent about their giving, and it can be far from straightforward to decide what is and isn’t work focused on reducing incarceration.
-What follows is an imperfect look at major sources of criminal justice reform funding.
+What follows is an imperfect look at major sources of CJR funding.

-On the public side, billions of dollars flow into criminal justice projects every year.
-Disaggregating the portions of this funding going to reform vs. continuing current practices is beyond the scope of this document, though as one example of the current dynamics, others have noted that federal funding has played a substantial role in entrenching negative practices.
-One bucket of federal funding specifically geared towards policy reforms that reduce incarceration is for “Justice Reinvestment Initiative” (“JRI”) policy reform efforts.
-In 2015, according to a source at the Bureau of Justice Assistance, the federal government allocated $27.5 million to JRI.15 Another very substantial bucket of public funding, some of which has been directed to criminal justice reform, is the roughly $800 million in asset forfeiture funds controlled by Manhattan District Attorney Cy Vance, which are limited to being used for projects in New York City, and have thus far been directed to institutional bodies like the NYPD.
+On the public/govt side, billions of dollars flow into criminal justice projects every year.
+Disaggregating what portion of those dollars is going to reform vs. continuing current practices is beyond the scope of this document, though as one example of the current dynamics, others have noted that federal funding has played a substantial role in entrenching negative practices.
+One bucket of federal funding specifically geared towards policy reforms that reduce incarceration is for “Justice Reinvestment” policy reform efforts (“JRI”).
+In 2015, the amount allocated by the federal government to JRI was $27.5 million.
+15 Another very substantial public funding source is the very large (at one point it was $1 billion) pot of asset forfeiture funds controlled by Manhattan District Attorney Cy Vance, which are limited to being used for projects in New York City, and have thus far been directed to institutional bodies like the NYPD.
 We have also seen a few state level justice reinvestment initiatives, most notably in Colorado.

-On the private side, we are aware of the following funders supporting work directed towards substantially reducing incarceration for adults (as opposed to other types of criminal justice reform, such as policing reform):
+On the private side, we see the following funders supporting work directed towards substantially reducing incarceration for adults (as opposed to other types of criminal justice reform, such as policing reform):

-- National philanthropic efforts investing more than $4 million a year include: Open Philanthropy, the Chan Zuckerberg Initiative, the Heising Simons Foundation, Open Society Foundations, the Ford Foundation, Art for Justice, the Laura and John Arnold Foundation, the MacArthur Foundation, the Public Welfare Foundation, and The Pew Charitable Trusts.
-Atlantic Philanthropies was a big funder in the past, but has now wound down its last grants.
+- National foundations investing more than $5 million a year include: Open Philanthropy, Open Society Foundation, Art for Justice, Heising-Simons Foundation, Mountain Philanthropy, Galaxy Gives, the Ford Foundation, the Laura and John Arnold Foundation, the MacArthur Foundation, the Public Welfare Foundation, and The Pew Charitable Trusts.
+There are several other newer funders that have not yet assessed how much to disclose about their funding levels.